Baseball telecasts technology

-The following is a chronological list of the technological advancements of Major League Baseball television broadcasts:
+Chronological list of the technological advancements of Major League Baseball television broadcasts:

 1930s and 1940s

 1939

 On August 26, the first ever Major League Baseball telecast (the Brooklyn Dodgers vs. Cincinnati Reds from Ebbets Field) aired by W2XBS, an experimental station in New York City which would ultimately become WNBC-TV.

 Red Barber called the game without the benefit of a monitor and with only two cameras capturing the game.
 One camera was on Barber and the other was behind the plate.
 Barber had to guess from which light was on and where it pointed.

 In 1939, baseball games were usually covered by one camera providing a point-of-view along the third base line.